 However, it’s not always easy to tell that there are multiple disorders present.
 In order to see as clear and full a picture as possible of what’s going on, it’s important to keep in mind all the symptoms the person is experiencing.

 As far as whether the Mental Illness or the Substance Abuse came first, it’s often difficult to tell.
 However, once a person has both, the important issue is not necessarily identifying how the onset occurred, but just making sure both are treated.
 Sometimes, in identifying and seeking to treat one Disorder, symptoms of another co-occurring disorder can be overlooked.
 This is obviously problematic and makes recovery even harder for the person, especially with regard to possible relapse, as their issues weren’t comprehensively addressed.

 Teen Co-Occurring Disorder Treatment

-Treatment for teen co-occurring disorders must involve specific approaches and remedies for the Mental Disorder as well as necessary steps to address the Substance Abuse Disorder.
+Teen co-occurring disorder treatment must involve specific approaches and remedies for the mental disorder as well as necessary steps to address the substance abuse disorder.
 It’s often beneficial if a person can get both treatments in the same location, which makes for a better chance at a more ideal and holistic approach, where the therapists and/or physicians are on the same page.

 Depending on the severity of each condition and the specific substance at play, the order of priority, of what to address first, may differ.
 With that being said, it’s important to first make sure the person is physically stable and provide oversight and care for any possible withdrawal symptoms or challenges that may occur.
-From here, treatment essentially follows the general protocol for each individual disorder, while the therapist maintain careful sensitivity and awareness that both disorders are present.
+From here, teen co-occurring disorder treatment essentially follows the general protocol for each individual disorder, while the therapist maintains careful sensitivity and awareness that both disorders are present.

 How do I know if I have Co-Occurring disorders?